Summertime sleep, whether down or synthetic, is crucial to this thorough cleaning procedure.

 How To Wash a Sleeping Bag

 Spot Cleaning Method

-STEP 1 Examine the outside shell and inside lining of the bag for stains, paying special attention to the top of the bag where the neckline meets the lining—the region most prone to stains from skin and hair oils.
+STEP 1 Examine the outside shell and inside lining of the bag for stains, paying special attention to the top of the bag where the neckline upsets the lining—the region most prone to stains from skin and hair oils.
 If the stain is on the inside lining, partially or completely unzip the bag to expose the stain before spot-treating.

 STEP 3 Soak a clean toothbrush or terrycloth towel in the paste, then gently scrape it over the stain in a circular motion.
 Repeat until the stain has gone, then wipe the soap away with a clean, moist towel.

-STEP 4 To dry, lay the bag flat, wet side up, on a clean outside area that receives at least partial sunshine.
+STEP 4 To dry, lay the bag flat, It side up, on a clean outside area that receives at least partial sunshine.
 In bad weather, air-dry the bag indoors by putting it flat (with the spot-treated side facing up) over two adjacent coat racks.
 Allow the bag to thoroughly dry before zipping it up and keeping it indoors.

 Hand Washing and Drying Methods

 To reduce drying time, hand-wash and dry your sleeping bag early in the morning on a warm, sunny day.